How to Conduct An IT Asset Audit

 Asset auditing takes two forms — internal and external.
 Internal auditing occurs when a company conducts its own analysis of its systems.
 External auditing is when an enterprise outsources analysis to another organization.
 While IT asset auditing can be both an internal and external process, it can be beneficial to have a third party analyze a business’s operations.

 If you don’t have a reliable asset inventory, completing an information system audit becomes extremely difficult.
 After all, if you don’t understand where your assets are and how they’re connected, you can’t determine whether they’re working together securely and effectively.
+Regular audits allow you to stay proactive and keep your IT environment working optimally rather than responding to problems after they appear.

 You also need to keep an inventory of your IT assets if you hope to minimize risk through the auditing process.
 If you know the status of all your IT assets, you can keep hardware and software up to date across the organization, create disaster recovery plans and plan for large-scale IT projects.
-Essentially, auditing your IT assets will help you make improvements more efficiently.
+You can find underutilized assets to optimize resource allocation.
+Monitoring equipment life spans and maintenance timelines can also help you extend the life of your assets, maximizing their value.

-How to Conduct an Information System Audit
+How to Audit IT Assets

 Conducting an IT audit usually requires you to enlist the help of an internal or external auditor.
 This person will plan the audit, study and evaluate your company’s IT controls, test those controls and report any problems they identify.
 After that, they may follow up with you to see how the problems were addressed.